smeisler/smeisler.github.io/_pages/cv.md

   - /resume
 ---

-Last updated: December 31st, 2024
+Last updated: September 15th, 2025

 [To download or view on a mobile device, press this link](https://smeisler.github.io/files/StevenMeisler_CV.pdf)